Notary Public Guide

 After finishing the course, you will receive a Certificate of Completion.
 You must attach this certificate to your notary application.
 The Secretary of State will not process an application that arrives without proof of course completion.

 The approved vendor list is maintained on the Ohio Secretary of State's website.
 Be sure to choose a vendor whose certificate will be accepted — courses from unapproved providers will not satisfy the requirement.
+Compare every applicant category in the Ohio notary education and testing guide.

 Application Steps